 Beginnings and Thracians

-In Hisarya are located 22 mineral springs – each with a different chemical composition and temperature.
+In Hisarya are located 22 mineral springs – each with different chemical composition and temperature.
 The hottest one – Toplitsa – is 51 °C hot.

-This small wonder of nature has attracted people since the prehistoric times.
+This small wonder of nature has attracted people since prehistoric times.
 Here have been found traces of settlement which was inhabited already before the 4th century BC.